...

 Encourage students to come prepared

-If you’re teaching a unit on a particular topic, encourage your students to do some reading or research beforehand so that they’ll have plenty of interesting things to talk about in class.
+If you’re teaching a unit on a particular topic, encourage your students to do some reading or research beforehand so that they’ll have plenty of interesting things to talk about in class (i.e. blended learning).
 And if you notice that some students tend to dominate the discussion, subtly try and steer the conversation towards other topics so that everybody gets a chance to speak.

 Rotate groups regularly

-It’s important for students to get the chance to work with different classmates on a regular basis, so try and divide your class into new pairs or small groups every class or even during class.
-This will not only help to keep things fresh, but it will also encourage each student to speak more since they’ll have to present new ideas to different people on a regular basis.
+Students need to get the chance to work with different classmates regularly, so try and divide your class into new pairs or small groups every class or even during class.
+This will not only help to keep things fresh, but it will also encourage each student to speak more since they’ll have to present new ideas to different people regularly.

-Use pair work and group work activities to encourage students interaction
+Use pair work and group work activities to encourage student interaction

 Whenever possible, encourage students to interact with each other instead of relying on you to lead the conversation.
 You can do this by asking questions and letting students first reflect on these questions with their partners before giving their answers in front of the class.
 Have students work in pairs or small groups as much as possible.
 Not only will this give them plenty of opportunities to practice their speaking skills, but it will also help them to learn from and bond with their classmates.